zaoyang/30-days-of-web-development/day-26/day-26.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 26 - File Paths Part II
+# File Paths Part II

 Now that we have a better understanding of what file paths are, and specifically what **Relative File Paths** are, today we'll finish up our conversation by looking at the second type of file path: Absolute File Paths.